ravindudil5han/Truecaller/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GNU v3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ### Disclaimer